pickettbd/meryl/documentation/source/reference.rst

   modulo X DB

 Aliases exist to support common operations.
-An alias sets the 'value', 'label' and 'input' options and so these are not allowed to be used with aliases.
+An alias sets the 'value', 'label', and 'input' options, thus these are not allowed to be used with aliases.
 Examples of aliases and their explicit configuration:

 .. warning::